-The Editorial Board of Decolonial Subversions is a group of specialists from a number of subject areas, geographical areas, linguistic backgrounds and career-stages.
+The Editorial Board of Decolonial Subversions comprises a group of specialists from a number of different subject areas, geographical areas, linguistic backgrounds and career-stages.
 Through their expertise and Responsibilities, they ensure that the platform is exposed to an ever increasing variety of knowledge systems.

 Vimala Devi K

-Prof. Kanyimba has published papers pertaining to integrating sustainability in higher education, climate change and gender in rural Namibia and integrating environmental managements systems into South African primary schools.
+Prof. Kanyimba has published papers pertaining to integrating sustainability into higher education, climate change and gender in rural Namibia, and integrating environmental management systems into South African primary schools.

-His research interests cut across multiple fields but their singular concern is with the human predicament, especially well-being under the conditions of capitalist modernity.
+His research interests cut across multiple fields but their singular concern is with the human predicament, and especially with well-being under the conditions of capitalist modernity.

 He is a founding member of the Global University of Sustainability: https://our-global-u.org/oguorg/

 He designs and coordinates international academic programmes in ecovillages in Senegal.
-Dr Pame is founder and President of REDES (‘Network for Ecovillage Emergence and Development in the Sahel’, www.redes-ecovillages.org).
-With government agencies, local governments, international NGOs and Universities), REDES is now creating ecovillage hubs in Senegal and a transborder ecovillage hub between Senegal and Mauritania.
+Dr Pame is founder and president of REDES (Network for Ecovillage Emergence and Development in the Sahel, https://redes-ecovillages.org/).
+In collaboration with government agencies, local governments, international NGOs and universities, REDES is now creating ecovillage hubs in Senegal and a transborder ecovillage hub between Senegal and Mauritania.

 Prasanna Sree Satupathi

-Prasanna has devised alphabets for several tribal languages in India and has been recognised as the first woman in the world to devising so many.
+Prasanna has devised alphabets for several tribal languages in India and has been recognised as the first woman in the world to devise so many.